STEAM Expo Days

 All Water is Connected and Ours to Protect

-Saturday, April 5, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Second Floor, West Wing
+Saturday, April 11, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility Second Floor, West Wing

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 There is a lot of water in the world but very little of it is safe to drink.
 Stop by our booth and find out how you can protect Michigan's drinking water as well as water resources immediately around you, in your watershed, in aquatic ecosystems, and beyond!
-We will have a water trivia game, crafts, and a dazzling groundwater model that shows how the water cycle connects the water above ground that we can see to the water below ground that we cannot see.
+We will have a water trivia game, crafts, and a dazzling groundwater model that shows how the water cycle connects the water above ground that we can see and to the water below ground that we cannot see.
 We will use dyes to show how pollution moves through the water cycle and offer tips on how you can be a water steward.

 -